VanGarman21/BatikHub/README.md

 # Cloud Computing Path

 Creating **RESTful APIs** using NodeJS (Express) and deploying to [Google Cloud Platform](https://cloud.google.com) by using [Google Cloud run](https://cloud.google.com/run) for connection between android application and database.
-Using Cloud SQL and Sequelize for creating the database server, and Cloud Storage for images storage.
+Using Cloud SQL and Prisma for creating the database server, and Cloud Storage for images storage.

 # RESTful APIs
 In making the RESTful APIs we use NodeJS with the Express Framework for building an API server, and for responses using JSON format.